Supreme Court OKs handover of Trump tax returns to Congress | Law-Order

 The Supreme Court on Tuesday cleared the way for the imminent handover of former President Donald Trump's tax returns to a congressional committee after a three-year legal fight.

-The court, without comment, rejected Trump's plea for an order that would have prevented the Treasury Department from giving six years of tax returns for Trump and some of his businesses to the Democratic-controlled House Ways and Means Committee.
+The court, with no noted dissents, rejected Trump's plea for an order that would have prevented the Treasury Department from giving six years of tax returns for Trump and some of his businesses to the Democratic-controlled House Ways and Means Committee.

-It was Trump's second loss at the Supreme Court in as many months, and third this year.
-In October, the court refused to step into the legal fight surrounding the FBI search of Trump's Florida estate that turned up classified documents.

-In January, the court refused to stop the National Archives from turning over documents to the House committee investigating the January 6 insurrection at the Capitol.
-Justice Clarence Thomas was the only vote in Trump's favour.
+Alone among recent presidents, Trump refused to release his tax returns either during his successful 2016 campaign or his four years in the White House, citing what he said was an ongoing audit by the IRS.
+Last week, Trump announced he would run again in 2024.

 Lower courts agreed that the committee has broad authority to obtain tax returns and rejected Trump's claims that it was overstepping and only wanted the documents so they could be made public.

-Just over three weeks later, the court lifted Roberts' order with no noted dissents.
+Just over three weeks later, the court lifted Roberts' order without comment.

-The Trump campaign did not immediately respond to a request for comment.

-The House contended an order preventing the IRS from providing the tax returns would leave lawmakers ''little or no time to complete their legislative work during this Congress, which is quickly approaching its end.''
+Rep. Richard Neal, D-Mass., the committee chairman until the next Congress begins in January, said in a statement that his committee ''will now conduct the oversight that we've sought for the last three and a half years."
+In a message on his social media network, Trump said the Supreme Court's action created "terrible precedent for future Presidents.''
+He accused the court of becoming "nothing more than a political body, with our country paying the price."
+He also said: "Why would anybody be surprised that the Supreme Court has ruled against me, they always do!"
+The House contended an order preventing the IRS from providing the tax returns would leave lawmakers "little or no time to complete their legislative work during this Congress, which is quickly approaching its end."
 Had Trump persuaded the nation's highest court to intervene, he could have run out the clock on the committee, with Republicans ready to take control of the House in January.
 They almost certainly would have dropped the records request if the issue had not been resolved by then.

-The House Ways and Means panel and its chairman, Democrat Richard Neal of Massachusetts, first requested Trump's tax returns in 2019 as part of an investigation into the Internal Revenue Service's audit program and tax law compliance by the former president.
-A federal law says the Internal Revenue Service ''shall furnish'' the returns of any taxpayer to a handful of top lawmakers.
+The House Ways and Means panel first requested Trump's tax returns in 2019 as part of an investigation into the Internal Revenue Service's audit program and tax law compliance by the former president.
+A federal law says the Internal Revenue Service "shall furnish" the returns of any taxpayer to a handful of top lawmakers.

 The Justice Department under the Trump administration had defended a decision by then-Treasury Secretary Steven Mnuchin to withhold the tax returns from Congress.
 Mnuchin argued that he could withhold the documents because he concluded they were being sought by Democrats for partisan reasons.
 A lawsuit ensued.